 At the beginning of this article, we mentioned that the black colour is sexy when matched with gold and white.
 While it makes sense, it’s not the only eye-catching “collaboration”.

 Take a look at Algorithm.
 This coffee producer used purple element in a generally dark design.
 The result is a nuanced and memorable project.

 #10 Hint - Wood blends with black

 Wooden elements and inspirations are gaining significance in modern design.
-One of the reasons is that - just like black color - wood is associated with elegance.
+One of the reasons is that - just like the black colour - wood is associated with elegance.

 This fabulous design by Hint mixes both.
 The cork and wood elements are incorporated in the mostly dark packaging.

 How can your cardboard box use Hint as an inspiration?